sagemath/sagewiki_to_gh-2022-10-10/review3.md

 The Review Days will officially run from 9-17, GMT+1, or until everyone runs out of steam.

-We will probably communicate using Gitter and Framapad.
-This will be decided later.
+We will communicate using Slack and Framapad.
+See below.

 <<TableOfContents()>>